albertmoravec/material-i3-dotfiles/README.md

 # i3 Material desktop
-This setup came from r/unixporn setup I randomly find.
-It is simplified and some of the files should be better formatted and organized.
+This setup came from r/unixporn setup I randomly found.
+It is simplified and some of the files should be formatted and organized better, but who cares anyway.

 [Reddit](https://www.reddit.com/r/unixporn/comments/4qa0jm/i3gaps_finally_finished_my_setup/)
 [Github](https://github.com/Carwyndalrymple/dotfiles)